15 SMART Goals Examples for Kids

 T: The deadline for this goal is the last day of 3rd grade.

 This SMART goal can serve a dual purpose.
-Improving their reading skill can also help them enhance their creative writing skill and reap its benefits.
+Improving their reading skills can also help them enhance their creative writing skills and reap benefits.

 2. Make an Extra $10 in Allowance